neuroconductor-devel/neuronorm/README.md

 devtools::install_github("DavidPayares/neuronorm@main")
 ```

-`NeuroNorm` relies on many neuroimaging packages: `fslr`, `ANTsr`,  `extrantsr`, `MNITemplate` and `RAVEL`.
+`NeuroNorm` relies on many neuroimaging packages: `fslr`, `ANTsr`, `ITKR`, `extrantsr`, `MNITemplate` and `RAVEL`.
 The package `fslr` is available on CRAN, and requires FSL to be installed on
 your machine; see the [FSL website](http://fsl.fmrib.ox.ac.uk/fsl/fslwiki/) for installation.
-For `ANTsR`,`extrantsr` and `RAVEL`, it is recommended to install the latest stable version available at the [ANTsR](https://github.com/stnava/ANTsR/releases/),
-[extrantsr](https://github.com/muschellij2/extrantsr/releases/) and [RAVEL](https://github.com/Jfortin1/RAVEL) GitHub pages, respectively.
+For `ANTsR`, `ITKR`, `extrantsr` and `RAVEL`, it is recommended to install the latest stable versionS available at the [ANTsR](https://github.com/stnava/ANTsR/releases/), [ITKR](https://github.com/stnava/ITKR), [extrantsr](https://github.com/muschellij2/extrantsr/releases/) and [RAVEL](https://github.com/Jfortin1/RAVEL) GitHub pages, respectively.
 For the template space, the MNI152 atlas with an isomorphic voxel size of 1mm is used.
 It is included in the `MNITemplate` package, available on GitHub at <https://github.com/Jfortin1/MNITemplate>.

-You can also install all the pacakges directly from [this](https://github.com/DavidPayares/drat) repository (Recommended).
+You can also install all the stable and compatible versions of the packages directly from [this](https://github.com/DavidPayares/drat) repository (Recommended).

 ***`NeuroNorm` is only available for Linux OS***